Yasoobu/WebProject_NetFramework/README.md

 # WebProject_NetFramework
 Online Admission System - AsaanApply.
 This is a Web Development Project developed in Asp.NET Framework MVC.
+To run this application, you just need a stable version of android studio, perferably 2015 or above and a browser e.g. Google Chrome.

 The app has a homepage where information of the university is available and different tabs which user can click to perform different actions.
 The user can sign sign up for registration.
 After signing up, they are required to log in with their username and password.
 All the fields have relevant javascript validations attached to them so the user cannot enter invalid data in the fields.